tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 features are to be optimized out of the handshake.
 In the following subsections, we define the structure of these profiles, and how they are used in compressing and decompressing handshake messages.

+[[OPEN ISSUE: Do we want to have an explicit cTLS extension indicating that cTLS is in use and which specialization is in use?
+This goes back to whether we want the use of cTLS to be explicit.]]

 ## Specifying a Specialization